Website

 If you want to build a digger or see some modern towable excavators click here

-Recently another digger owner contacted me via the website and I can now provide a little more information about the history of the Fleming Micron.
+Another digger owner contacted me via the website and I can now provide a little more information about the history of the Fleming Micron.
 Fleming stopped trading in 1989 presumably when they were taken over by Manor Excavators Ltd which continued to build this type of digger until 1993.
 The later model (see below), has some modifications, such as the handle in front of the controls and modified ends on the legs for improved grip.
 Manor Excavators Ltd worked out of Fleming's factory at Cosgrove Road, Old Stratford Milton Keynes.
-Manor Excavators also took over the Gopher company which was based at Retford.
+Manor Excavators also took over the Gopher company around 1983 which was based at Retford.

 Manor Micron digger belonging to Chris.
 Here we see the digger being towed behind a garden tractor.
 The road wheels are not standard.